mranderson455/graph-maker/README.md

 * Change the length or width
 * Change the x-axis to have default values (1, 2, 3, etc.) or put in your own (2001, 2002, 2010, etc.)
 * Automatic scaling
+* Json file for easy changing of settings
 * Saving of images (currently postscript so you have to open in another program like GIMP)

 ### How it works:
+* Simply click run.bat to create your graph!
 * All the drawing functionality is based in turtle
 * TKinter to save images